KumarAnant/LokSabhaElection2019/README.md

 India the largest democracy is going through basic requirement of being a democracy, i.e. ELection.
 It is a more than a month long marathon project for a country of population more than 1.3 Billion and more than 900 M people directly franchising their voting rights.

-One of the more through which people express their expectation and reaction are twits.
+Tweets are one of the most used media for common people to express their expectations and emotions.

-This python project is an attempt to analyze twits and other media information to understand the people's expectation changing over time and demographically.
+This python project is an attempt to analyze the expectations and emotions expressed in tweets and also to understand change in people's expectation over time.

-First Analysis 20190426
+### First Analysis 20190426

 The graph below shows most prominent 15 words used in the tweets.